Fabimhso/Fabimhso/README.md

   </p>

   <p align="center">
-    I’m an AI and Machine Learning Engineer dedicated to building and researching intelligent systems.
-My work involves developing and training deep learning models, applying NLP techniques, working with Large Language Models (LLMs), and exploring prompt engineering to enhance AI capabilities.
-I also design data pipelines for experimentation and production, focusing on bridging academic research with real-world solutions.
-With experience in cloud technologies such as Google Cloud Platform (GCP), I ensure scalable deployment and optimization of AI-driven applications.
-Additionally, I develop intelligent software and automation solutions using Python and Scala.
+    I’m a Ruby developer skilled in building robust and scalable web applications using Ruby on Rails and Sinatra.
+I specialize in creating APIs, admin panels, web system, MVPs for startups, and automation scripts.
+Also experienced with legacy systems, with knowledge in PHP for maintaining and upgrading legacy codebases.
     <br/><br/><br/><br/>
 <strong>🎓 Graduating in Computer Science at FESO</strong>
     <br/><br/>
-<strong>🤖 Specializing in AI & ML Engineering at the Universidade Federal do Ceará</strong>
+<strong>🤖 Specializing in AI & ML Engineering at the USP</strong>
     <br/><br/>
 <strong><a href="https://g.dev/fabianooliveira">🧑‍💻 GCP Certificate:</a> Cloud, Data, AI, ML.</strong>